Priyaneet315/Personal-Portfolio-Webpage/README.md

 *MENTOR*: NEELA SANTOSH

 *DESCRIPTION OF THE TASK*:
-         As my second task, I designed and built a personal portfolio website for a front-end web developer.
+         As my third task, I designed and built a personal portfolio website for a front-end web developer.
 The goal was to create a neat, modern interface with responsive features using HTML and CSS.
 The site showcases the developer's skills, past works, and contact details all on one scrollable page.

 The webpage starts with a sticky header at the top.
 It has a deep blue-violet background (#4f46e5) with white text for a strong contrast.
 The site logo on the left says "Priya the Developer."
 To the right is a horizontal navigation bar with internal links that smooth-scroll to different sections: About, Projects, and Contact.
 A subtle underline effect appears on the navigation links when hovered over, created with CSS pseudo-elements (::after).
 This provides a smooth transition to improve user interaction.